sprig

 are merged are the same instance on both dicts.
 If you want a deep copy along

-with the merge than use the `deepCopy` function along with merging.
+function along with merging.
 For example,

 deepCopy $source | merge $dest